DataDog/hiring-engineers/answers.md

 A Service is a set of processes that work together.
 For example, an application may have a number of processes such as database and wget.

-A resource is a particular query to a service.
+A Resource is a particular query to a service.
 For example, in MySQL a resource would be the query itself.

-A more detailed explanation can be found [here](https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-)
+A more detailed explanation can be found [here](https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-).

 -  **Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.**

 Below shows my dashboard with metrics from the APM and Infrastructure.
 This is an example of how application performance metrics can be combined with infrastructure metrics on a single dashboard.

 <p align="center">
 <img src="Screenshots/apmhi.png">